kh-bd/result4j/README.md

 # Result4j

-Result4j is a library with simple functional primitives like `Option`, `Either`, etc. and compiler support for them.
+Result4j is a library with simple functional primitives like `Option` and `Result` with compiler support for them.

 [![CI latest](https://github.com/kh-bd/result4j/actions/workflows/main-tests.yml/badge.svg)](https://github.com/kh-bd/result4j/actions/workflows/main-tests.yml)

 ## Why do we need it?

-All we love functional primitives like `Option` and `Either`.
+All we love functional primitives like `Option` and `Result`.
 To use such primitives properly we have to write our code in so-called monad style with higher-order functions like `map` and `flatmap`.